ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/depeche-mode-two-12inch-box-sets-and-t-shirts.markdown

 has-winner: false
 prize-description: "1 prize including 2 Depeche Mode 12” singles box-sets signed by\
   \ them PLUS 2 T-shirts"
-special-conditions: "Winner can choose any size from S-XXL for the T-Shirts"
+special-conditions: "Winner can choose any size from S-XXL for the T-Shirts\r\nMultiple\
+  \ entries are allowed up to one every day."
 ---